lakelandchp/lda-export/README.md

 - Your Airtable base ID - this is a string starting with `app...`
 - Your Airtable API key - this is a string starting with `key...`

-Export data by running
+This repository includes a `tasks.json` file so that it can be run from within VSCode using the Command Palette (Command + Shift + P).
+Select `Tasks: Run Task` then `deno: run` or `deno: compile`.

+If you want to run directly from the command line, you would invoke:

 ```
 deno run \
 --allow-env=AIRTABLE_BASE_ID,AIRTABLE_API_KEY \
 --allow-net=api.airtable.com \
+--allow-read=. \
---allow-write=./public \
+--allow-write=. \
 ./src/app.ts
 ```

-Destination for data export can be configured by passing a path at runtime.

-The script is also configured so that it can be run from within VSCode using the Command Palette (Command + Shift + P).
-Select `Tasks: Run Task` then `deno: run`.
+Additional flags can be passed in after `app.ts`:

+- To configure the directory for data export: `--outputDir=DIRNAME`
+- To export data from all tables: `--backup`

+When compiled, this project emits a binary named `persist`